Table of Contents

 Extra Long Shaft

 Normally, powerlifting bars have a shaft length between the inside collars of around 52″.
 This way the shaft is wide enough to fit over a 48″ / 120cm wide olympic bench rack or power rack with some room for slop.
 The overall length of the bar is roughly 86″ / 7ft / 220cm.

-A few of the bars here have an extra long shaft, about 56″ instead of 52″, while the sleeves stay the same length as other power bars.
+The deadlift bars here have an extra long shaft, about 56″ instead of 52″, while the sleeves stay the same length as other power bars.
 The long shaft isn’t needed for grip.
-I mean, some athletes have a wide grip, but deadlifts are not one of those wide grip exercises.
-What the long shaft does is flex more, and that helps spread the load over time as you lift off the floor, giving you an extra advantage of not heaving to pull 100% of the weight from the very bottom.
+I mean, some athletes have a wide grip for snatches or squats, but deadlifts are not one of those wide grip exercises.
+What the long shaft does is flex more, and that helps spread the load over time as you lift off the floor, giving you an extra advantage of not heaving to pull 100% of the weight from the very bottom and getting a smoother pull that doesn’t shock your muscles so hard as it clears the floor.

 That being said, you do have to be lifting a lot of weight for the steel to start to flex.
 It varies, but let’s say 315 lbs / 140kg with a sumo grip (narrow grip, hands between legs), and 405 lbs / 180kg with a conventional grip.
 If you’re new to this, those numbers just correspond to three or four 45lb plates per side.
 If you aren’t lifting that much, you won’t get this benefit out of the bar.
 Therefore a specialty deadlift bar is really only meant for lifters reaching those numbers.